Skeleton-to-Image Encoding: Enabling Skeleton Representation Learning via Vision-Pretrained Models: Experiments

 \subsection{Experimental Setup}

 \textbf{Network Architecture.} For both MAE and DiffMAE, we adopt the ViT-B architecture as the encoder.
 The decoder consists of eight transformer blocks, each with a channel dimension of 512.
 In DiffMAE, the decoder follows a cross-self attention design inspired by the original Transformer encoder-decoder structure.
-Specifically, in each decoder block, the noised tokens first attend to the visible latent representations via a cross-attention layer, followed by self-attention among noise tokens to refine predictions. ~\footnote{Detailed network configurations and more implementation details are provided in Appendix~\ref{sec: network configuration}, Appendix~\ref{sec: pretraining details}, and Appendix~\ref{sec: implementation}.}
+Specifically, in each decoder block, the noised tokens first attend to the visible latent representations via a cross-attention layer, followed by self-attention among noise tokens to refine predictions. ~\footnote{Detailed network configurations and more implementation details are provided in Supplementary Material A, B, and C.}

 \newcounter{archfootnote} {\value{footnote}}

 \textbf{Data Processing Details.} For NTU-60, NTU RGB-120, PKU-MMD dataset, and Toyota, we follow the data pre-processing in~\cite{zhang2020semantics}, sequence level translation based on the first frame is performed to be invariant to the initial positions.
 If one frame contains two persons, we split the frame into two frames by making each frame contain one human skeleton.
 For the NW-UCLA dataset, we adopt the data pre-processing in~\cite{cheng2020skeleton}.